mostafamaklad/laravel-permission-mongodb/README.md

 ```

 In the above example a role is given permission to edit articles and this role is assigned to a user.
 Now the user can edit articles and additionally delete articles.
-The permission of 'delete articles' is the user's direct permission because it is assigned directly to them.
+The permission of `delete articles` is the user's direct permission because it is assigned directly to them.
 When we call `$user->hasDirectPermission('delete articles')` it returns `true`, but `false` for `$user->hasDirectPermission('edit articles')`.

 This method is useful if one builds a form for setting permissions for roles and users in an application and wants to restrict or change inherited permissions of roles of the user, i.e. allowing to change only direct permissions of the user.